top of page

 candlelight

-These poems were recently written by Nereida Corujo, a client of our Foundation and the caregiver for her husband, affected by Alzheimer's disease for many years before he transitioned.
+These heartfelt poems were recently written by Nereida Corujo, a client of Act Now Foundation and the caregiver for her husband, who lived with Alzheimer’s disease for many years before he transitioned.
+Through her poetry, Nereida shares a personal perspective on living with dementia, caregiving, and the emotional challenges that accompany this journey.

 The Meeting